About the Data

 Using the Performance Dashboards to Improve Learning

-The Badger Exam performance dashboards are defaulted to show both Badger Exam and Dynamic Learning Maps data.
-Users can filter by “Test Type” to view performance dashboard results for either assessment by itself.
+The Badger Exam performance dashboards contain both Badger Exam and Dynamic Learning Maps data.
+Users can filter by “Test Type” to select which exam to view on the performance dashboard.
 The scale score dashboards only provide data for the Badger Exam.

 Timely and meaningful assessment information about student performance allows: